Snapchat continues to surge a day after its blockbuster IPO (SNAP)

 Early investors are betting on the potential of Snap's advertising platform, and the company's ability to grow the number of active users.

-Snap Inc's shares rose 9% in early trading on Friday, extending their gains a day after they became available to the public.
+Snap Inc's shares rose by as much as 17% in trading on Friday, extending their gains a day after they became available to the public.

 The parent company of Snapchat jumped 44% Thursday after the initial public offering that raised a greater than expected $3.4 billion.
 The shares opened for trading at $24, higher than the IPO price of $17.